Skip to main content

 Abdominal ultrasound.
 An ultrasound transducer connected to a computer is pressed against the skin of the abdomen.
 The transducer bounces sound waves off internal organs and tissues to make echoes that form a sonogram (computer picture).

-• Abdominal x-ray: An x-ray of the organs in the abdomen may be done.
-An x-ray is a type of energy beam that can go through the body onto film, making a picture of areas inside the body.
+An x-ray is a type of high-energy radiation that can go through the body onto film, making a picture of areas inside the body.
+A chest x-ray is one that makes pictures of the lungs.

-• Immunohistochemistry: This laboratory test uses antibodies to check for certain antigens (markers) in a sample of a patient’s tissue.
+Immunohistochemistry uses antibodies to check for certain antigens (markers) in a sample of a patient's tissue.
 The antibodies are usually linked to an enzyme or a fluorescent dye.
 After the antibodies bind to a specific antigen in the tissue sample, the enzyme or dye is activated, and the antigen can then be seen under a microscope.
-This type of test is used to check for a certain gene mutation, to help diagnose cancer, and to help tell one type of cancer from another type of cancer.
+This type of test is used to help diagnose cancer and to help tell one type of cancer from another type.

 Prognostic factors for infantile choriocarcinoma of the liver

-The prognosis (chance of recovery) and treatment options for infantile choriocarcinoma of the liver depend on the following:
+The prognosis for infantile choriocarcinoma of the liver depends on:

 • the size of the tumor